I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksds3d_listener_all.md

 ## Members

-`DistanceFactor`
+`Position`

-Specifies the distance factor for the 3D listener.
+Specifies the position vector of the 3D listener.
+This member is a structure of type <a href="..\ksmedia\ns-ksmedia-_ds3dvector.md">DS3DVECTOR</a>.

-`DopplerFactor`
+`Velocity`

-Specifies the Doppler factor for the 3D listener.
+Specifies the velocity vector of the 3D listener.
+This member is a structure of type DS3DVECTOR.

 `OrientFront`